 The method shown below works in Ubuntu 17.10, Ubuntu 18.04 and Ubuntu 18.10 and pretty much all Ubuntu versions after that which ship with the GNOME desktop.
 You can do this via the command line as well as using the GUI.
 Both methods ultimately perform the same tasks and obviously, get the same results.
 The GUI method makes use of dconf editor which is basically a GUI way to edit GNOME settings that you usually will only be able to access via the command line.

-Show Complete Date & Time in Ubuntu GNOME Top Panel – Command Line
+Show Complete Date & Time in GNOME Top bar – Command Line

 - Launch the Terminal from the app launcher or simply press Ctrl + Alt + T on your keyboard to do so.